All-nighters and Xboxes: in record M&A year printers keep busy

 And as the regulatory environment tightens post the financial crisis, Merrill and others are positioning themselves with products that help businesses to manage complex and confidential data, and even generate their own proofs of documents.

-These companies can capitalize on their expertise at keeping things under wraps.
+These companies can capitalise on their expertise at keeping things under wraps.
 Black says his employees are vetted and sign non-disclosure agreements with more than 250 components.

 "It's an industry defined by discretion and sensitivity to the capital markets," Williams said.